carneiroRomulo/SeazoneChallenge/README.md

 ## Data

-### priceav.csv (Contém dados de ocupação e preço de anúncios)
+### priceav.csv (Contains occupancy data and ad price)
-* airbnb_listing_id: Identificador de um anúncio.
+* airbnb_listing_id: Ad identifier.
-* price_string: Preço ofertado.
+* price_string: Price offered.
-* occupied: Booleano de ocupação.
-0 significa livre e 1 ocupado.
+* occupied: Occupation Boolean.
+0 means free and 1 means rented.
-* date: Data a ser alugada.
+* date: Date to be rented.
-* booked_on: Data quando “date” foi alugado.
-Null caso ainda esteja available.
+* booked_on: Date when “date” was rented.
+Null if still available.

-### details.csv (Contém características de cada anúncio)
+### details.csv (Contains characteristics of each ad)
-* airbnb_listing_id: dentificador de um anúncio
+* airbnb_listing_id: Ad identifier.
-* suburb: Bairro do listing
+* suburb: Listing neighborhood.
-* star_rating: Nota 1-5 do anúncio
+* star_rating: Note 1-5 of the ad.
-* is_superhost: Booleano que indica se é superhost ou não.
+* is_superhost: Boolean indicating whether it is a superhost or not.
-* number_of_bedrooms: Quantidade de quartos do anúncio.
+* number_of_bedrooms: Number of rooms in the ad.
-* number_of_reviews : Quantidade de reviews do anúncio.
+* number_of_reviews : Number of ad reviews.
-* ad_name: Título do anúncio.
+* ad_name: Ad title.
-* number_of_bathrooms: Número de banheiros do anúncio.
+* number_of_bathrooms: Number of bathrooms in the ad.
 ---

 ## Technologies